 The purpose of the standard deduction is to un-tax poverty-level income.
-However, in that regard, it is a dismal failure.
+However, in that regard, it had been a dismal failure.
 The poor still pay embedded corporate income tax in every product or service they purchase – tax that the standard deduction does not and cannot address.
 The same would apply to a VAT, but at higher levels.
 The working poor, also pay a 6.2% FICA tax and a 1.45% Medicare tax that cannot be avoided, under an income tax.
-These last two taxes are eliminated under some VATs.
+These last two taxes are eliminated under some VAT proposals.
 But the VAT itself more than makes up for that loss of payroll tax revenue.

 On the other hand, unlike the standard deduction, that fails to un-tax all poverty-level income, the FairTax prebate completely un-taxes poverty-level spending.
 It’s based on the annually updated Health and Human Services (HHS) Poverty Levels.
 The prebate for each family is equal to the amount of FairTax that a family of that size would pay in FairTax, at the cash register, if spending at the poverty level on new, retail goods and services.
 The effect is that spending up to the poverty level for each family, is completely un-taxed.

 So while the FairTax rate at the cash register is 23%, only illegal aliens, who don’t get the prebate, will pay that amount.
 Among citizens and legal residents, only the extremely rich will pay close to that 23% level, after the prebate is accounted for.
 Due to the prebate, most Americans will pay less than a 10% “effective” rate and the further down the income scale a person is, the lower will be his effective FairTax rate.
 Play with the numbers in the calculator, to see what I mean.